The Reference and Information Department

 collection consists of books that support the departmental curriculums

-on campus in the College of Business and Applied Professional Sciences;
+on campus in the School of Business; the College of Education,

 SC State Historical